What is an Asset Class? Understanding Capital Markets

 - Common asset classes include equities, fixed income, FX, and alternatives.

-- As of 31.12.2023, equities were the largest asset class in the world at USD 175tn notional value.
+- As of 31.12.2023, equities were the largest asset class in global capital markets, at USD 175tn notional value.

 What is an Asset Class?